 I photographed the Ilulissat Icefjord and much of the surrounding landscape with a variety of lenses.
-But, as this image was about the relationship between sky and water, the 24 mm focal length was appropriate.
+But, as the image at the top of this post was about the relationship between sky and water, the 24 mm focal length was appropriate.

-Make Your Own Dreams A Reality
+How to Make Your Own Dreams A Reality

-It's a long way from my home in Melbourne, Australia but, given that I'd realized a near life-long dream to travel to Iceland, the extra expense of adding on a Greenland component to my trip seemed like a no-brainer.
-And now I'm constantly dreaming of a return trip.
+It's a long way from my home in Melbourne, Australia but, given that I'd realized a near life-long dream to travel to Iceland, the extra expense of adding on the Greenland component to my trip seemed like a no-brainer.

 Sine then I’ve made it back to Iceland, with a side trip to the fabulous Faroe Islands.
 I’m constantly dreaming of a return trip to all three countries.